A value is what we recognize as important and what we use to make important choices.

 After you’ve used your top work values to eliminate additional occupations from your Roster, you can proceed to considering Myers-Briggs Type Indicator (MBTI) personality.

-Here’s a video example of how a person with career counseling training used work values to further narrow her Roster:
+Here’s a video example of how a person with career counseling training used work values to further narrow the Roster: